CMSgov/bluebutton-web-server/ops/containers/README.md

 3. Install the requirements into the environment `pip install -r requirements/requirements.dev.txt`
 4. Run `python manage.py test --exlucde=integration` or `make unit-test`

+### debugging

+To debug, modify the command above from step 4 to be:

+`python -m debugpy debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test`

+### specific tests

+To target a specific test, add the full class path of the test /after/ `test` in the manage.py command.
+For example:

+`python debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test apps.dot_ext.tests.test_scopes.TestScopesBackendClass.test_get_available_scopes`

 ## integration testing

 You'll need to exec into your running instance of bb-api to do this